 Directed reading of plays by British, American and world dramatists, emphasizing the three major periods of drama: ancient Greece, the Renaissance, and the modern age.
 Spring, even years.
-Prerequisite: See Footnote.
-Three semester hours tieth centuries.
-Fall, even years.
-Prerequisite: See Footnote.

 ENGLISH 4303.
 DEVELOPMENT OF THE SHORT STORY.

-Directed reading of short stories by British, American, and world authors of the nineteenth and twen-
+Directed reading of short stories by British, American, and world authors of the nineteenth and twentieth centuries.
+Fall, even years.